Last Updated on by

 Key Features of the Haiku Smart Light

 The Haiku Smart lights come in a range of styles and price points, rather like their fans (read my Haiku Fan review here!).
-For $149, you can pick up a plain black or white model, while at $199 there’s a Premier black model, an oil-rubbed bronze or satin nickel design while at the top is the $299 polished aluminum edition.
+For it’s price, you can pick up a plain black or white model, while there’s a Premier black model for a cheaper price, an oil-rubbed bronze or satin nickel design while at the top is the polished aluminum edition.

 The main feature is that there is no need for a light switch, it will come on when someone enters and goes after a while in an empty room, so will help save energy.
 Lights can also be scheduled for regular activity and to make it look like people are at home.